Help Center

 An SQL file title should start from the “wp_” value, the default WordPress table prefix.
 However, if you have changed this value, type in the set prefix before the file name instead of “wp_”.

-sql query general settings
+query general settings

 Proceed to the further editing.
 As our statistical table reviews YouTube statistics, we can set an order for views.
-To embody something similar, scroll down to the Order & Order By line and press “Add new sorting parameter.”
+To embody something similar, scroll down to the Order & Order By field and press “Add new sorting parameter.”

 Besides, we will specify the Show/Per Page Limit to define how many items will be displayed per page.

-show per page limit setting in sql query
+show per page adjusted

 Configure Tables Builder

-Navigate to JetEngine > Tables Builder.
-Add a new table by clicking on the similarly named button.
+Navigate to WordPress Dashboard > JetEngine > Tables Builder.
+Add a new table by clicking the “Add New” button.

-tables builder general settings
+tables builder general settings tab

 Going to the following Columns tab, attach the desired columns to the table.
 We select “Raw Value” as the Column Content and “Fetched Column” as the Data Source.
-Despite that, you can choose any desired options in these drop-downs.

-tables builder columns editing
+tables builder columns tab

 Mind that you can set Vertical Align and Horizontal Align for both Heading and Cell of the table.

-table builder table styles
+table styles tab

 Once finished, hit the “Create Table” button.
 The next step is adding the table to the website.
 Proceed to the page where you want to place the newly built table.